ATHLETE ▪︎ POET ▪︎ BLOGGER ▪︎ DAD

 After graduating from Arizona State University, he later went on to receive his Masters in Business Management at University of Phoenix.

 Paco has lived in North Carolina, Puerto Rico, California, Arizona, and Japan.
-He currently works for the Department of Justice and lives in Tucson, AZ with his wife Emily and his 2 little girls.
+He currently lives in New York City with his wife Emily, works for the Department of Justice in Brooklyn, and plays for the Philadelphia Eagles wheelchair rugby team.